Almir-git-unifc/Almir-git-unifc/README.md

 #

-Generates a snake with the general contributions
+Generates a snake with the general contributions; with Platane/snk

 <picture>
   <source